PostHog/posthog.com/contents/handbook/finance.md

 ---
 ## Stay calm and default alive

-We don't optimize for short run revenue growth, but we do make sure we have enough money to never feel dependent on future fundraising.
+We don't optimize for short-run revenue growth, but we do make sure we have enough money to never feel dependent on future fundraising.

 If we average 5% MoM growth, we are default alive (i.e. we'll become profitable before we run out of capital).
-If we average 7.5% we'll hit $100M by the end of 2026.
+If we average 7.5% we'll hit $100m by the end of 2026.

-Maintaining a strong financial position helps us optimize for long term revenue growth.
+Maintaining a strong financial position helps us optimize for long-term revenue growth.
 For example, we've [removed products and revenue](/blog/sunsetting-helm-support-posthog) for long-term gains.

 ## Fundraising principles

-Rule #1: Never have to fundraise... and fundraise if all the following are true:
+Rule #1: Never have to fundraise - and only fundraise if all the following are true:

 * It will speed us up.
 * We can use the money effectively.